She Keeps Bringing Up the Past

-Are you staring at her talk about the past and all you can think is, “Not again with this, she’s bringing up the past again”.
+Are you staring at her talk about the past and all you can think is, “Not again with this, she keeps bringing up the past”.

 This woman is always reminding you of what you did last year.
 Every time she thinks you messed up here we go with the past mistakes you made.
 It could have happened 5 years ago but to her, it was like it happened yesterday.